Enhancing Productivity with SQL Management Studio Shortcuts

 Ctrl + N

-- Why It’s Useful: Instantly open a new query window to start writing SQL scripts without navigating through menus.
+- Why It’s Useful: Instantly open a new query window to start writing SQL scripts without navigating through the menu.

 4. Switch Between Query Tabs